WNAS: Management

 Assistant Principal Marvin Oakes guided WNAS through its formative years.
 Robert Willman, an English teacher, assumed the management role in 1954.
 Jerry Weaver served as the general manager from 1960 to 1969, followed later by Lee Kelly who held this post from 1973 to 2013.
 Jason Flener, former assistant principal for NAHS, and a former WNAS student staff member, replaced Kelly beginning in the 2013–2014 school year.
 Since the beginning of the 2017–18 school year, Brian Sullivan has been the general manager.
-Floyd Central's program is currently headed by Brian Shaw, now in his fifth year.
+For a brief period of time, former North Oldham program director Joe Biega headed the Floyd Central program, but left after 1 year in the program serving from 2023 to 2024.
+Floyd Central's program is currently headed by Tim Dench, who was the former program director, but left temporarily to join 98.5 WHJI at Jeffersonville High School.
+He returned to Floyd Central in 2024.

 Studio

 Recently, Floyd Central completed entire renovations of its TV and radio studios.
 These studios are considered by many local TV and radio personalities to be better than their own.
 Sarah Jordan of 99.7 WDJX even told students at Floyd Central, "Become a part of the Radio/TV program because the stuff you all are using is a lot better than what I have."